Art Spiegelman

 Early Life

-A renowned American novelist, cartoonist, and editor, Art Spiegelman was born on the 15th of February in 1948 in Stockholm, Sweden.
-He was a bright son of Władysław Spiegelman, a Polish Jew, while his mother, Andzia, was a housewife.
-Following his birth, the family moved to the United States in 1951, where he was registered as Arthur Isadore but later changed his given name to Art.
-Art showed a great interest in comic books and drawing; he began cartooning in 1960, adopting various styles of his much-liked comic fiction like Mad.
+Art Spiegelman was born on the 15th of February in 1948 in Stockholm, Sweden.
+He is a renowned American novelist, cartoonist, and editor.
+Art’s parents were Władysław Spiegelman, a Polish Jew, and his mother, Andzia, was a housewife.
+After his birth, the family moved to the United States in 1951, where he was registered as Arthur Isadore but later changed his given name to Art.
+Art showed a great interest in comic books and drawing; he began cartooning in 1960, adopting various styles of his much-liked comic fiction, like Mad.

 Education

-A highly creative and talented child, Art Spiegelman started his formal education at Russell Sage Junior High School, where he won honors for his unique artistic talent.
-Later, he attended Manhattan’s High School of Art and Design, and decided to become a professional artist.
+Art Spiegelman was highly creative and talented as a child.
+He started his formal education at Russell Sage Junior High School, where he won honors for his unique artistic talent.
+Later, he attended Manhattan’s High School of Art and Design and decided to become a professional artist.
 From 1965 to 1968, he attended the State University of New York, exploring the techniques of comic art.
-Unfortunately, his mother’s suicide jolted him after which he left college without obtaining his degree.
+Unfortunately, his mother’s suicide jolted him, after which he left college without obtaining his degree.
 However, he never gave up on his creativity and produced wonders.
 His initial illustrations appeared in Long Island Post, earning a great fortune for him.

 Personal Life